Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?: MIMIC-III ICU Benchmarks Experiment Details

 Suriyakumar et al. \cite{suriyakumar2021chasing} replicate Wang et al.'s results on these two tasks for non-private baselines, then provide DPSGD (with RDP accountant) results as well.
 To the best of our knowledge, Suriyakumar et al. \cite{suriyakumar2021chasing} present the state of the art in differentially private ML on these MIMIC-III benchmarks.
 Unfortunately, their code is not provided.

 Using the currently available data (MIMIC-III v1.4, as \texttt{all_hourly_data.h5}), and following preprocessing code and descriptions of Wang et al. we replicate these benchmarks as closely as possible.
-Further, we implement the LR and GRU-D models with non-private and DPSGD with PRV accounting training as to compare against ExpM+NF.
 PRV accounting \cite{gopi2021numerical} provides a better privacy bound than RDP, and we present comparative results across the two accounting methods.
 There are discrepancies between our dataset and Suriyakumar et al.'s description of the data, possibly because MIMIC-III was updated.
 The current MIMIC-III ICU Mortality and Length of Stay benchmarks have 89.1\% missingness rate and 104 features per hour $\times$ 24 hours giving 2,496 columns.
 Suriyakumar et al. claim to have 78\% missingness and only 78 features per hour, but they report the number of columns is reported as ``24,69'', seemingly a typo (if the correct is 2,496, would entail 104 feature per hour).
 The number of rows matches exactly.
 The LR models entails privately learning these 2,497 parameters.
-Like our Adult Dataset Experiment, we use RMSProp optimizer with a scheduler that reduces the learning rate for all LR models.
+We use RMSProp optimizer with a scheduler that reduces the learning rate for all LR models.

 For GRU-D, we follow Suriyakurmar et al. \cite{suriyakumar2021chasing} and when needed the original GRU-D work of Che et al. \cite{che2018recurrent}.
 Suriyakumar et al. \cite{suriyakumar2021chasing} used batch normalization (BN) even when training privately with DPSGD, but this has since been revealed as a source of privacy leakage \cite{yousefpour2021opacus}.
 Hence, we do not use BN with our DPSDG implementations, but we do train a non-private model both with and without BN applied to the top regressor layer.
 We apply a dropout layer to the top regressor layer, treating the dropout probability as a hyperparameter.
 Unlike \cite{suriyakumar2021chasing}, we treat the hidden size as a hyperparameter for all experiments.
 The main motivation for this choice was that memory constraints on the GPU hardware used to perform ExpM+NF required that we used a hidden size no larger than 10.
 For the non-private and DPSGD implementations, we allow the hidden size to vary between 10 and 100 for our randomized grid search, so this constraint was only limiting for our new method.
 For training non-privately and with DPSGD, we use the Adam optimization method and for the NF model we use RMSProp with a scheduler.
 This is our the best possible replication of Wang et al. and Suriyakurmar et al.'s experiments save the choice to omit batch normalization.